GaneshJainarain/CarPricePredictionML/README.md

 - `Regression:` Predictions made by averaging predictions from decision trees.
 - `Classification:` Predictions made by majority voting from decision trees.

+`What is a Series?`
+A Pandas Series is like a column in a table.
+It is a one-dimensional array holding data of any type.

 ```python